Phoenix and Maricopa County rental assistance.

 Your local community action agency is also a leading agency to call for emergency rental assistance.
 Some funds may also be offered for paying security deposits.
 Volunteers and social workers offer free case management services and advice for homeless individuals and families as well as the low income.

 These non-profits rely on both private donations and government grants to stay in operation, so funding is limited and many applicants will not qualify for help.
-For that reason, in some cases low or zero interest rate loans will be issued for rental assistance.
 While there are several offices in the region, call the Tempe location at (480) 350-5880 or the Glendale Arizona center at (623) 930-2854.
+Or try AZCEND Community Action Program of Chandler region. (call (480) 963-1423).
+There is also Gila Bend Community Action Program also offers energy conservation (weatherization), shelters, information on section 8 rent subsidies or govenrment aid and more.
+Phone - (928) 683-6507

 Phoenix Housing Department Section 8 Housing Choice Voucher Program runs this federal government HUD approved resource.
 This is for the very low income and the funds and grants will be used to pay a portion of a client’s monthly rent expense.
 Housing and rental help is also offered for seniors in Maricopa County from the related section 202 voucher program.
 Call (602) 534-1974 for details.
 The mailing address is 830 E Jefferson St, Phoenix, Arizona 85034.